-Only holders of record of our common stock at the close of business on April 19, 2022 will be entitled to vote at the Annual Meeting.
-At that time, we had 4,513,074 shares of common stock outstanding and entitled to vote.
-Each share of our common stock outstanding on the record date entitles the holder to one vote on each matter submitted at the Annual Meeting.
+Only holders of record of our common stock at the close of business on April 28, 2025 will be entitled to vote at the Meeting.
+At that time, we had 4,568,127 shares of common stock outstanding and entitled to vote.
+Each share of our common stock outstanding on the record date entitles the holder to one vote on each matter submitted at the Meeting.

-Our Restated Code of Regulations provides that the number of directors shall be fixed by the Board.
+Our Restated Code of Regulations states that the number of directors shall be fixed by the Board.

-The nominees for director, if elected, will serve for one term expiring at the next Annual Meeting of Shareholders.
-John P. Gilliam, Emily Lu, Laura F. Shunk, Edward W. Ungar, Charles Wickersham, and Jeremiah R. Young currently serve as directors of the Company and are being nominated by the Board of Directors for reelection as directors.
+The nominees for director, if elected, will serve for one term expiring at the next Meeting of Shareholders.
+John P. Gilliam, Emily Lu, Laura F. Shunk, Charles Wickersham, and Jeremiah R. Young currently serve as directors of the Company and are nominated by the Board of Directors for reelection as directors.
+Vince Crisler and Jeremy Jones have been nominated by the Board of Directors for election as directors.

 It is intended that, unless otherwise directed, the shares represented by the proxy will be voted FOR the election of Messrs.
-Gilliam, Ungar, Wickersham and Young, and Mss.
+Crisler, Gilliam, Jones, Wickersham and Young, and Mss.
 Lu and Shunk as directors.
 In the event that any nominee for director should become unavailable, the number of directors of the Company may be decreased pursuant to the Restated Code of Regulations or the Board of Directors may designate a substitute nominee, in which event the shares represented by the proxy will be voted for such substitute nominee.